 We periodically assess the make-up of our Board using a matrix to assess skills, knowledge and experience, demographic mix and geographic reach.
 This helps us recognise strengths, identify gaps and prioritise areas for Board development and recruitment.
-Our latest audit, and our developing strategic priorities, underlined a need for additional expertise and the need to enrich our team.
-We are keen to connect with and learn from other perspectives and networks, especially those currently under-represented on public bodies, including those who may be:
+Our October audit, and our developing strategic priorities, underlined a need for additional expertise and the need to rebalance Board profile.
+We are keen to connect with other perspectives and networks, and those currently under-represented on public bodies:

-• People with diverse lived experience - being Black, Asian, Mixed Heritage and/or a Person of Colour, refugee, d/Deaf, LGBTQIA+, under 50, or living with a disability: we welcome a range of backgrounds to bring real diversity of thought and experience.
-Our current Board and team are majority white, cisgender and non-disabled, and we believe our work will be stronger with input from people who bring different perspectives.
-No-one is expected to represent specific groups, but to bring their full self, life experience and unique lens.
+• People with diverse lived experience - being Black, Asian, Mixed Heritage and/or Person of Colour, LGBTQIA+, under 50, or living with a disability - we welcome a range of backgrounds to bring real diversity of thought and experience.

-- Based across the full breadth of Scotland or beyond.
-We can find ways to enable participation, including reimbursing appropriate travel expenses, considering carring responsibilities when scheduling, and using online video or conference calling to minimise time, cost and carbon emissions. - We will support you to participate as a Board member whether you are based in Scotland, the UK or elsewhere. - Professional curators, craft industry professionals and makers, designers and artists living and working in Scotland and beyond.
+- People from across Scotland and beyond.
+We will look at ways to enable participation, including reimbursing appropriate travel expenses, considering caring responsibilities when scheduling, and using online video calling / conference calling to minimise time, cost and carbon emissions. - Professional curators, craft industry professionals and makers, designers and artists living and working in Scotland and beyond.
 This includes people working in one or more of Craft Scotland's supported disciplines, and those who are producing work which: demonstrates excellence and the unique vision of its maker; is originally conceived and skilfully made; and is designed and made either by the maker or through small-batch production under direct supervision.